1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 The parameters to be sent (queried by BSB-LAN, the transmission interval (only one interval possible for all parameters!) and the other MQTT-specific settings (broker, topic, etc.) are to be set either via web configuration or directly in the file *BSB_LAN_config.h*.
 Please refer to the explanations in the corresponding subchapters of [chap.
 5](chap05.md).

 Examples for an integration of BSB-LAN can be found in the corresponding subchapters of [chap.
-10](chap10.md).
+11](chap11.md).

+BSB-LAN uses the subtopic "status" below the defined "MQTTTopicPrefix" to publish its online state.
+Based on the default setting this would be "BSB-LAN/status".
+This allows you to track whether BSB-LAN is actually publishing current readings and able to receive commands.
+If BSB-LAN is available, the topic contains the value "online", otherwise you'll see "offline".
+The message is made persistant via the retain-flag, thus, the subscriber does not have to have the topic subscribed during BSB-LAN startup.
+Any restart initiated by the firmware (e.g. the URL-command /N) will immediately set the topic to "offline".
+Any uncontrolled shutdown (e.g. a power outage or some firmware flashing) will cause the broker to transmit the offline-message after a (broker specific) timeout.

 In addition to (broker-side) pure receiving, it is also possible to query and/or send control commands (URL commands /S and /I) to BSB-LAN from the broker via MQTT.
 Of course, BSB-LAN must be granted write access to the controller if one wants to change settings.

 The command syntax is: